 I lift up one of the two curtains which overlook the garden and I say hello to the dog.

-Then I put water in the boiler and arrange two tea cups close by, one of them with a tea bag.
+Then I put water in the electric kettle and arrange two tea cups close by, one of them with a tea bag.